SaiRakshithS/MathC/README.md

 # Owl

-A simple header only math library for the C Language.
+A simple, header only, math library for the C Language.

 It presently contains a vector library.
 All values default to "double."